shehan-077/Admob-Ads-Manager/README.md

 ## 🚀 Key Features

 * Pre-load ads for a seamless user experience.
-* Built-in Lottie loading screen with customizable color.
+* Built-in Lottie loading screen with customizable color - shown automatically during the ad load.
 * No need to manually provide AdMob test ad units — just set `AdsStatus.TESTING` to use predefined test ads.
-* Build-in Lottie Loading Screen - shown automatically during the ad load.
-* Automatically shows **test ads in debug builds** and **real ads in release builds**
+* Automatically shows **test ads in debug builds** and **real ads in release builds** with `AdsStatus.HYBRID`

 ---